 Same as above except don't release pushbutton until the displays goes blank (turn off) after 20+ seconds indicating preamp is now in pairing mode.

-After 20+ seconds the display will change and explicity say that the preamp is now in pairing mode at which point release the encoder pushbutton.
+After 20+ seconds the display will change and explicitly say that the preamp is now in pairing mode at which point the preamp is in pairing mode and you can release the encoder pushbutton.

 |3||Complete the pairing process||Press the center/enter button on the remote to complete the pairing process.
 The display will stop blinking or otherwise change display confirming that the preamp has responded to the remote and is now paired.|